READ-BioMed/readbiomed-bmip-datasets/README.md

 ## NCBI taxonomy pathogen data set (ncbi folder)

 National Center for Biotechnology Information (NCBI) data sources have been used to automatically collect information about pathogens from NCBI database resources.
-The

-This includes data about taxonomic pathogens (e.g. bacteria and viruses) and as well PrPSc prions and toxins.
+The folder [ncbi](./ncbi) has the files for [taxonomic pathogens](./ncbi-pathogens-data), [PrPSc prions](./prpsc-ncbi-data) and [toxins](./toxin-ncbi-data) and a description of the content of each folder.

 The information for each pathogen is in XML format and includes meta-data about the pathogen, information about subspecies and PubMed and PubMed Central identifiers that can be used to recover information about these pathogens from the scientific literature.